-When I think of hostels I generally think of dirty shared rooms with drunken teens and twentysomethings running around drunk making noise to all hours of the morning.
+When I think of hostels, I generally think of dirty shared rooms with drunken teens and twentysomethings running around drunk, making noise at all hours of the morning.
+That is not The Generator Copenhagen.
 Could we have been more wrong?

-We were impressed with the sign on the door that stated that making noise in the hallways at The Generator Copenhagen would not be tolerated so please use the communal area that is staffed 24 hours a day.
+We were impressed with the sign on the door stating that making noise in the hallways at The Generator Copenhagen would not be tolerated, so please use the communal area staffed 24 hours a day.
 Staying in hostels with kids could work?

-The Generator Copenhagen has amazing facilities for the whole family
+The Generator Copenhagen has fantastic facilities for the whole family

-It had a restaurant not just serving the usual snacks such as fries and chicken wings but actual meals.
-Chicken, pork belly and brisket were on the menu along with the usual suspects such as an array of burgers, mac and cheese and fries.
+It had a restaurant that served not just the usual snacks, such as fries and chicken wings, but also actual meals.
+Chicken, pork belly and brisket were on the menu, along with the usual suspects, such as an array of burgers, mac and cheese and fries.

-A full-size bar serving all things Carlsberg on tap such as its flagship brew, Tobourg, IPA and a really, really good cider.
-Just quietly the wife and I partake in a few of these.
-Happy hour is on twice a night 4-5 and 9-10 which is great since Copenhagen can be expensive.
-Half price Pints and 50 Krona basic spirits can go down very well after a stressful day of transiting or a day of sightseeing.
+A full-size bar serving Carlsberg on tap, such as its flagship brew, Tobourg, IPA and a good cider.
+Just quietly, the wife and I partake in a few of these.
+Happy hour is twice a night, 4-5 and 9-10, which is excellent since Copenhagen can be expensive.

-The communal area features big screen Tv’s showing sports and movies, fuse ball tables, darts and even shuttlecock tables all inside for your amusement.
-Couches, chairs bar stools tables all for you to relax on while chatting, meeting new people or just checking Facebook.
+The communal area at the Copenhagen downtown hostel features big screen TVs showing sports and movies, fuse ball tables, darts and even shuttlecock tables, all inside for your amusement.
+Couches, chairs, bar stools, and tables are all for relaxing, chatting, meeting new people, or just checking Facebook, TikTok or Insta.

 - Free WiFi